nu11secur1ty/OpenVPN-AS/README.md

 ```

 ### NOTE:
-Don't forget to allow the internet traffic for the users on VPN_Setting =)
+Don't forget to allow the internet traffic for the users on VPN_Settings =)

 ### Enjoy your OpenVPN GUI server 2023 - 2024 =)